-- Masbate Mine: Masbate Mine has developed and implemented an HSE management system based on ISO 14001 and OHSAS 18001 with 20 management system standards.
-The HSE management system includes bi-annual internal auditing of the Masbate Mine by an independent expert.
-In addition, the Masbate Mine evaluates its management of cyanide in relation to the International Cyanide Management Code. - Otjikoto Project: As the Otjikoto Project is currently in the construction phase, it holds to the commitments of our HSE policies and is in the process of developing and implementing additional HSE standards, procedures, and processes as they become relevant to the operations.
-As with all of our operations, we are committed to developing the Otjikoto Project in line with international standards. - Regional Exploration Projects: Regional exploration projects adhere to the same HSE policies as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to the specific site. - Reclamation and Care Maintenance Sites: Reclamation and care maintenance sites adhere to the same HSE policies as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to the site.
+- Fekola Project: The Fekola Project is currently in the feasibility design phase.
+As part of this study, a risk assessment will be completed and the necessary components of an HSE management system will be implemented.
+This will include the necessary measures to complete early works in the first half of 2015.
+Full implementation of an auditable management system will be in place when the facility commences operations. - Regional Exploration Projects: Regional exploration projects adhere to the same HSE policies as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to the specific site. - Reclamation and Care and Maintenance Sites: Reclamation and care and maintenance sites adhere to the same HSE policies as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to the site.

 In addition, we work with occupational health, safety, and environmental regulatory agencies to ensure that the performance of our operations is at a level that is acceptable to the regulatory authorities.
-We encourage open dialogue and have prepared a procedure for responding to concerns of all entities with respect to HSE issues.
+We encourage open dialogue and have prepared procedures for responding to concerns of all entities with respect to HSE issues.